Curtis Samuel is back at WFT practice, opening possibility he could play vs. Falcons

 “Curtis did a great job,” offensive coordinator Scott Turner said Thursday.
 “He did a nice job yesterday, did a little bit more today. … He kind of has a little bit of spring in his steps.
 We’ll continue to evaluate it.”

 The injury has held Samuel out of nearly all team activities for four months.
-During the portion of practice open to reporters on Thursday, Samuel ran five routes and appeared to go a little less than full speed.
+During the portion of practice open to reporters Thursday, Samuel ran five routes and appeared to go a little less than full speed.
 He looked steady while cutting, a significant difference from the week leading up to the season opener, when he pushed himself to play, felt a twinge while running a route and walked off the field.
-Samuel fell while extending for two passes on Thursday but popped right back up, seemingly unaffected.
+Samuel fell while extending for two passes Thursday but popped right back up, seemingly unaffected.

 Because Samuel is on IR, Washington does not have to include him on its daily injury report.
-The team has other concerns — cornerback Benjamin St-Juste (concussion), running back Antonio Gibson (shin) and defensive tackle Matt Ioannidis (knee) did not practice Thursday — but the idea of Samuel returning “fired up” offensive coaches early this week, Rivera said.
-Washington’s offense has the league’s ninth-worst expected points added rate this season (minus-8.7), according to TruMedia.
+The team has other concerns — cornerback Benjamin St-Juste (concussion), running back Antonio Gibson (shin) and defensive tackle Matt Ioannidis (knee) did not practice Thursday — but the idea of Samuel returning “fired up” offensive coaches this week, Rivera said.
+Washington’s offense has the league’s ninth-worst expected points added rate this season (minus-8.7), according to the website TruMedia.

 If Washington does not activate Samuel to play Sunday at Atlanta, it would have until Oct.
 20 to do so or place him on season-ending IR.
 Rivera said Wednesday the team will continue to be cautious.